Mingulay: 1912 to the present day

 After the island was evacuated it was first tenanted and then purchased in 1919 by Jonathan MacLean from Barra.
 In 1930 it was sold to John Russell who had experience as a sheep farmer in both Australia and Montana.
 Russell was clearly a man who liked his own company, choosing to live on the island alone all autumn and winter with his pet ferrets and cats, and joined by two shepherds for the spring and summer only.
 After seven years he sold up to Peggy Greer, a farmer from Essex who visited only rarely and let the grazings out to local farmers.
 In 1951 she attempted to sell the island herself, but without success until 1955 when a local crofters' syndicate called the Barra Head Isles Sheepstock Company completed the purchase.
 The advent of motor boats made stocking the islands considerably easier and the company's ownership continued for the next forty years.

 In 2000 Mingulay was acquired by the National Trust for Scotland through a bequest by J. M. Fawcitt "to provide an area of natural beauty in memory of her parents and the courage of her late brother, Bernard."

-Only two buildings survive on the island: the schoolhouse and the chapel house, although the latter has recently lost its roof and front wall.
+Only two buildings survive on the island: the schoolhouse and the chapel house, although the latter was damaged by storms in the early 20th century.
+The schoolhouse was restored by the National Trust for Scotland in 2013 and is used as accommodation for researchers and conservationists.